Last updated on May 19th, 2022

 If your theme isnt responsive, you need to change your theme to one that is responsive.
 When you visit your website on your phone or tablet, does it look nicely sized, legible and designed in a way that fits the screen your using?

 It’s also worth noting that using the WordPress AMP plugin is well worth it.
-I personally don’t use it, yet. but I have it on a staging website and it creates a stripped-down Html version of your website and loads webpages in a mobile style at a lightning-fast speed.
+I personally don’t use it, yet.
+I have it on a staging website and it creates a stripped-down Html version of your website and loads webpages in a mobile style at lightning-fast speed.
 AMP (Accelerated Mobile pages) was, originally created by Google.

 Choose a reputable, high-performing web host.
 There’s plenty out there.
 To name a few, IONOS, BlueHost, Cloudflare, GoDaddy, and WordPress.

 The results speak for themselves.
 The above steps are only a drop in the ocean of website optimisation.
 But they are crucial steps to give you a good head start.